ravicho/Port_DDR_to_HBM/README.md

 # Intro
 This tutorial covers essential steps how to migrate an existing application using DDR memory to HBM memory.
-You begin this tutorial by explaining the structural differences between DDR and HBM and ways to achieve the ways to achieve the better bandwidth than DDR.
+You begin this tutorial by explaining the structural differences between DDR and achievable theoratical bandwidth.
+The next section uses a simple example with necessary steps to migration an application from DDR to HBM.

 ## Tutorial Overview